 I have reached a point in my professional career where I have exhausted every path of opportunity and promotion at my current academic level.
-Moreover, my children are of an age where it is now practical to complete my education and develop my career further; the convenience of the online format is ideal, as well.
-Given the love and support I have at home coupled with almost a quarter century of conceptual continuity in delivering quality medical care, I feel that I have an excellent foundation from which to develop myself and bring my goals to fruition.
+Moreover, my children are of an age where it is now practical to complete my education and develop my career further; the convenience of the online format is also ideal.
+Given the love and support at home and almost a quarter-century of conceptual continuity in delivering quality medical care, I have an excellent foundation to develop myself and bring my goals to fruition.

-In terms of my professional goals, I am eager to take on increased responsibilities, lead teams of nurses, train new recruits, and bring my years of keen observational skills and clinical acumen to a greater range of patients, as well as acting in a more effective position that allows a higher level of patient advocacy.
-While I anticipate continuing to work in the ER, as a BSN holder, I will also be a role model for others considering a career in Nursing.
-Given my age, I hope that others will be inspired, believing in themselves that there is a distinct place in Nursing for mature students and medical professionals where they can make positive contributions.
+I am eager to take on increased responsibilities, lead teams of nurses, train recruits, and bring my years of keen observational skills and clinical understanding to a more extensive range of patients, as well as act in a more influential position that allows a higher level of patient advocacy.
+While I anticipate continuing to work in the ER as a BSN holder, I will also be a role model for others considering a career in Nursing.
+Given my age, I hope that others will be inspired, believing in themselves that there is a special place in Nursing for mature students and medical professionals where they can make positive contributions.

 Nursing has been a natural and logical choice for my career.
-I am sympathetic to others, and have a passion for aiding in the healing process.
-More importantly, I get along well with an entire range of people, irrespective of their age, cultural background or socioeconomic status.
-While I only speak English, I feel that I communicate effectively with people in general, no matter their country of origin, or belief system.
+I am sympathetic to others and have a passion for helping patients heal.
+I get along well with everyone, irrespective of age, cultural background, or socioeconomic status.
+While I only speak English, I feel that I communicate effectively with people in general, no matter their country of origin or belief system.

-It would be impossible to talk about my academics without including the context of my experiences; they are intrinsically linked.
-I hold an AD in Nursing, but also keep a battery of certifications current, including ACLS-Ep, TNCC, ENPC, and CEN.
-Indeed, I have had many role models around me, professionals who I consider to be my colleagues, have shown me the value of keeping my skills up-to-date, practiced and fluid.
+I hold an AD in Nursing and keep a battery of certifications current, including ACLS-Ep, TNCC, ENPC, and CEN.
+My many mentors have shown me the value of keeping my skills up-to-date, practiced, and fluid.
 Returning to the classroom and completing my BSN has always been in my mind.
 Circumstances now afford me the capability of going forward.
-I bring with me the seriousness of being a mature student, with a great depth of clinical experiences in a range of set-ups.
+I am a mature student with a great depth of clinical experience in various setups.

 To date, I have not conducted formal research.
-However, preparing for my various medical certifications as well as working with the Todd County Drug Task force required a great deal of research.
-Indeed, I have provided a large number of educational presentations in area schools, impressing upon young people the dangers of methamphetamine addiction.
+However, preparing for my various medical certifications and working with the XXXX County Drug Taskforce required a lot of research.
+I have done many educational presentations in area schools, impressing young people on the dangers of methamphetamine addiction.

-I bring with me to XXXX’s student body, years of multidisciplinary medical team experiences, years in which I have solidified my interpersonal and observational skills.
-Coupled with this is my desire to make my patients as comfortable as possible, if not completely bring about the cessation of pain.
+I have years of multidisciplinary medical team experience.
+I have solidified my interpersonal and observational skills.
+I want to make my patients as comfortable as possible, even if not completely pain-free.
 I love the intensity of the working environment.
-What many call the pressures of the job, I find truly invigorating, the need for accuracy, speed and well-developed observational skills, all of which I solidified.
+I thrive on the need for accuracy, speed, and well-developed observational skills.

-XXXX is my sole choice for academic development.
-When researching my Nursing Program options, XXXX stood out to me from the background noise of other schools.
-I found the structure of the Nursing program to be different, ideal, and relevant, and I like the convenience of online study, which will allow me to continue to work at my full-time job.
-Equipped with a BSN from XXXX will allow me to move into positions with greater responsibility and bring greater relevance and meaning to my job as well as in my volunteer outreach work.
+XXXX is my only choice for academic development.
+When researching my Nursing program options, XXXX stood out from the background noise of other schools.
+I found the structure of the Nursing program to be ideal, and relevant, and I like the convenience of online study, which will allow me to continue to work at my full-time job.
+Equipped with a BSN from XXXX, I will be able to move into positions of greater responsibility and bring greater relevance and meaning to my career and volunteer outreach work.
 Moreover, I will be a role model for my children and the community, that it is never too late to develop yourself further.

-In addition, to those considering a career in Nursing, it is my hope that by promoting XXXX to them, I will inspire others to help fill the national Nursing shortage we are experiencing today.
-Furthermore, I will be instrumental in demonstrating that while it is a commitment, if you have the heart and passion for helping others – the poor, the sick and the needy, at all costs – then XXXX offers you a way to do just that.
+In addition, to those considering a career in Nursing, I hope that by promoting XXXX to them, I will inspire others to help fill the national Nursing shortage we are experiencing today.
+I want to demonstrate that if you have the heart and passion for helping others – the poor, the sick, and the needy, at all costs – then XXXX offers you a way to do just that.

 Thank you for your time and consideration.
 I look forward to joining XXXX and the dynamic student body with great eagerness.